Tips for Training Smarter, Not Just Harder

 Don’t let this test get in the way of you getting into a high-caliber program.

-To calm those fears and prepare yourself for this voyage, I’ve collected a few tried and true tips from my career in admissions:
+To calm those fears and prepare yourself for this voyage, our admissions team has collected a few tried and true tips to share with you:

 Take Practice Tests